rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 </pre>

-our app is made up of N apps.
+Our app is made up of N apps.
 We define the list of apps we want to deploy in the `applications` property in our `pet-battle/test/values.yaml`.
 Let's add a keycloak service to this list by appending to it as follows.
 This will take the helm-chart from the repo and apply the additional configuration to it from the `values` section.
 Make sure to replace <CLUSTER_DOMAIN> with your value.

 ```yaml
   # Keycloak